kanavmittal314/verification-lab-berkeley/index.md

 ## Parts

-Both partners will do the Introduction (which includes a Pre-Lab reading)
+Both partners will do the Introduction (which includes a Pre-Lab reading).
+Then, you will split up.
+Partner A writes assertions for the Moore FSM of the FIFO buffer, and Partner B for the Mealy FSM.
+Finally, you will come together for the discussion.
+Once you are done, a TA will come to check you off.

 - [Pre-Lab + Introduction (Partners A + B)]({{ site.baseurl }}/introduction)
 - [Moore FSM (Partner A)]({{ site.baseurl }}/moore)